zenginhasanberk/zenginhasanberk/README.md

 # What's up 🎆

-Senior @ the University of Michigan double majoring in computer science and honors economics.
+Senior @ the University of Michigan majoring in computer science and economics.
 Reach me at [hbzengin@umich.edu](mailto:hbzengin@umich.edu).

 ## 🌐 Socials: